ECLab-Dev/MVP_DTC/README.md

 | **MainCanvas** | Canvas | Debug display canvas for Datacollection | Datacollection |
 | **ButtonASource** | AudioSource | Sound effect audio source triggered when consent button is clicked | Agreement |

+### ⚙️ Consent Button Tracking Mechanism
+`MVP_DTC` does not record participant data without explicit permission.
+Instead, **it records spatial tracking data exclusively for players who actively click the in-world Consent Button (`AgreeButton`)**.

+- **Consent & Tracking Lifecycle**:
+  1. When a player interacts with the in-world `AgreeButton`, the UDON `RecordAgree` event is triggered.
+  2. The clicking player (`Networking.LocalPlayer`) is registered as a consenting participant.
+To prevent duplicate clicks, the button is immediately disabled (`interactable = false`) and an audio confirmation cue (`ButtonASource`) plays.
+  3. The system assigns the player's DisplayName to an available slot in `RecordNames` / `RecordValues` (capacity of up to 30 players), and increments the participant counter (`IndexText`).
+  4. **Data Recording Begins**: For registered players only, the system periodically polls and extracts coordinate positions `(X, Y, Z)`, head rotation angles (Pitch, Yaw, Roll), avatar rotation angles, and timestamps, appending structured `[MVP_DTC]` entries to the local VRChat log file.
+  5. **Non-Consenting Players**: Players who do not click the consent button are never added to tracking slots; no coordinate or tracking data is recorded for them.

 #### Log File Location & Format
 By default, logs are written to the local VRChat AppData directory:
 `C:\Users\[USER NAME]\AppData\LocalLow\VRChat\VRChat`